 - the procedures for how an employee can elect not to contribute or contribute an amount different from the plan’s default percentage rate for automatic enrollment contributions;

-- how an employee’s automatic enrollment contributions will be invested if the employee does not make an investment election (if an investment election);
+- how an employee’s automatic enrollment contributions will be invested if the employee does not make an investment election (if the plan permits an investment election);

 - the procedures the plan will use to give the required automatic contribution arrangement notice to both existing plan participants, if covered, and new employees eligible to join the plan; and